draperlaboratory/cozy/docs/source/gettingstarted.rst

 program instructions.
 Two basic directives that you should know about are :py:class:`cozy.directive.Assume` and :py:class:`cozy.directive.Assert`.
-Assume and assert function by pausing execution once a specific instruction is reached and add constraints to the SMT solver.
+Assume and assert function by pausing execution once a specific instruction is reached and adding constraints to the SMT solver.
 Assumes are used for adding preconditions, and are often set to be triggered at the start of functions.
 Asserts are triggered if there exists an input that will cause the assert to be evaluated to true.
 Note that directives do not change the